 Borka, in particular, has long been a hero of mine ever since I first visited ex-Yugoslavia.
 As the founder of Belgrade’s Centre for Cultural Decontamination, she has fought the good fight against a steady stream of nationalists, gangsters and populist pricks.
 The Centre was one of the first places I went when I felt dirty from sitting behind Mira Markovic, wife of Milosevic, on a flight between Amsterdam and Belgrade in 2001.

 I went to the awards ceremony in Brussels a couple of weeks ago and certainly had a couple of culturally diverse moments.
-It was at the Royal Flemish Theater and when we arrived early, my friend and I went to the next door cafe to kill some time.
-The waitress refused to talk Dutch with us — which we thought ironic since we were at a Dutch-language theater for an award’s ceremony dedicated to cultural diversity.
+It was at the Royal Flemish Theater and when we arrived early, my friend and I went to the next-door cafe to kill some time.
+The waitress refused to talk Dutch with us — which we thought ironic since we were at a Dutch-language theater for an awards ceremony dedicated to cultural diversity.

-After the ceremony I went over to introduce myself to Borka and she greeted me very warmly thanks to some common friends (ah, I do miss the Balkans sometimes…).
+After the ceremony, I went over to introduce myself to Borka and she greeted me very warmly thanks to some common friends (ah, I do miss the Balkans sometimes…).
 She asked me if I had ever met Princess Margriet of the Netherlands.
 I hadn’t so I shook the princess’s hand.
-Then Borka wanted to introduce me to some Belgrade journalist — “you actually probably know him, he’s the one that they tried to blow up with not one but two bombs.”
+Then Borka wanted to introduce me to some Belgrade journalist — “you probably know him, he’s the one that they tried to blow up with not one but two bombs.”
 But just as I was about to shake his hand, a plate of oysters came by and the crowd — royalty, journalists, etc — swooped in.
 It was a moment of true diversity.
 The oysters were dang tasty as well.